-The Ministry of Finance offers a range of debt instruments to commercial traders.
+The Ministry of Finance offers a range of debt instruments to commercial investors.
 These are collectively known as “Japanese government bonds” (JGBs) even though one of them is actually a “bill.”

-The short-term financing of the Japanese government is funded by the sale of one debt instrument type:
+The short-term financing of the Japanese government is funded by the sale of one debt instrument type, namely, financing bills.

-Financing Bills are also referred to by the Ministry of Finance as Treasury bills — a name with which international traders will be familiar.
 As with any typical government Treasury bill, the Financing Bill can have a maturity date of up to one year minus one day.
-The Ministry issues Treasury bills for 3 months, 6 months and 1 year (minus one day).
+The Ministry issues Treasury bills for 3 months, 6 months, and 1 year (minus one day).

 These devices do not pay interest, but they are sold at a discount and redeemed at full face value.

 What Long-Term Debt Instruments Does The Government Issue?

 The long-term debt instruments that the government issues are:

 - Inflation-indexed bonds

 What Are Revenue Bonds?

 The Revenue Bond is the classic “benchmark bond.”
 These bonds pay a fixed interest each year for the life of the instrument.
 The interest rate that these bonds pay is printed on the certificate.